dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

-Analog and transistor level simulation
+# Analog & Transistor-Level Simulation

 In past chapters we reviewed the simulation model of computation of most digital logic: a combination of event-driven and reactive logic.
 This largely corresponds to sequential and combinational logic, respectively.